 For the nuts, you can use the nuts of your choice.
 I chose chopped almonds because I am picky about what nuts I eat, and almonds are my favorite.
 You can also use walnuts or pecans.

 Grease an 8×8-inch baking dish with a little butter.
 This recipe doesn’t make a lot of toffee, so I just made 5-6 batches of it.
-You can also use a round cake pan in the place of the baking dish.
-You probably could double the recipe, but I didn’t want to risk it, especially since I didn’t use a candy thermometer.
+You can also use a round cake pan or a pie plate in the place of the baking dish.

 Place the toffee in the refrigerator until it hardens.
 Break into small pieces.